Best budget hi-fi speakers 2024: bookshelf and floorstanding models tried and tested

 (Image credit: Wharfedale)

-Even if you don't have a huge wedge of cash to invest in your hi-fi system, you don't have to settle for poor-quality sound.
-There's serious value on offer from a whole range of affordable speakers right now, with the best budget models filling your room with sweet stereo music far better than any one-box wireless speaker can provide.
-We've filtered through our reviews of the best cheap speakers – bookshelf speakers, floorstanders and desktop powered speakers – to create this selection of our favourite performers, all of which sit under the £500 mark.
+Even if you don't have a huge chunk of cash to invest in your hi-fi system, you don't have to settle for poor-quality sound.
+There's serious value available from a range of affordable speakers, with the best models filling your room with superb stereo music that's better than any one-box wireless speaker could provide.
+We've filtered through our reviews of the best cheap speakers – bookshelf speakers, floorstanders and desktop powered speakers – to create this selection of our favourite performers under £500.

 Whether you're building a separates hi-fi system, adding a pair of speakers to a microsystem or just want better sound for your TV, take your pick from our list of the best budget speakers that we've tested and can heartily recommend.

-Our list spans brands such as Dali, Elac, Wharfedale, Ruark and more, demonstrating how many excellent budget hi-fi speakers are out there.
+Our list spans brands such as Dali, Elac, Wharfedale and Ruark, demonstrating how many excellent budget hi-fi speakers are out there.
 We've tested every entry in our dedicated listening rooms so you know you're getting our genuine, expert recommendation.

-You can read more about our speakers testing process below.
+You can read more about our speakers testing process here.

 The quick list